 - Does OVPN offer decent speeds?

-- Can OVPN unblock geo-restricted streaming sites like Netflix, BBC iPlayer, and Amazon Prime Video?
+- Does OVPN work with streaming sites like Netflix, BBC iPlayer, and Amazon Prime Video?

 - Does OVPN work in China?

 - Is it better than its competitors?